LeBezout/intranet-url-shortener/README.md

 ### A.2- What is a URL shortener?

-A URL shortener or URL reducer is a short link generator, consisting of assigning a unique key of few characters to a specific web page and the ability to redirect to the original URL.
+A URL shortener or URL reducer is a short link generator, consisting of assigning a unique key of few characters to a specific web page with the ability to redirect to the original URL.

 The HTTP protocol natively provides the redirection issue by the statuses in the `3XX` range (usually `301`, `302` or `307`).